convenient/hyper-dimensional-mazes/README.md

 ### Binary 2D and 3D

 This algorithm produces a maze with long spanning edges over one side of each axis, this is a side effect of the algorithm as described above as when you are at the top most edge, the only choice you can make is "go right".
-In the 2D graph shown below these spanning edges can be seen along the top and right hand sides of the maze.
+In the 2D graph shown below these spanning edges can be seen along the top and right-hand sides of the maze.

 This algorithm forms a solution with very distinctive V shape snaking from one edge of the maze to another passing through these edge paths, this effect is still visible in 3D.